 - Hit the confirmation dialog box in the button.

-This process will disable the third-party extension and clear temporary data.
-But simultaneously, it will bring all the Chrome Settings back to their default state.
+It will disable the third-party extension and clear temporary data bringing all the Chrome Settings back to their original state.
 So once this is done, restart the browser, and the issue will probably have been rectified.

 Bottom Line